 A detector card [e] allows a large spectrum of running conditions by modifying basic detector parameters, including calorimeter and tracking coverage and resolution, thresholds or jet algorithm parameters.
-Even if Delphes has been developped for the simulation of general-purpose detectors at the LHC (namely, CMS and ATLAS), this input parameter file interfaces a flexible parametrisation for other cases, e.g. at future linear colliders [f].
+Even if Delphes has been developed for the simulation of general-purpose detectors at the LHC (namely, CMS and ATLAS, with references [6] and [7] throughout this document), this input parameter file interfaces a flexible parametrisation for other cases, e.g. at future linear colliders [f].
 The geometrical coverage of the various subsystems used in the default configuration are summarised in Tab.
 1.